hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## What kinds of app can you package with it?

-It can package any kind of app, it just has some built-in features to make packaging Electron and JVM apps easy.
+It can package any kind of app, it just has some built-in features to make packaging Electron, JVM and Flutter apps easy.
 The [tutorial](../tutorial/1-get-started.md) shows how to package a CMake based C++ OpenGL app, for example.

 Although you can package any kind of app, over time Conveyor will gain features to apps using specific frameworks easier to package.